Nikki Stone: Television appearances

 Late Night with David Letterman, the Today Show, Good Morning America, CNN Early Addition, MSNBC Morning Line, ESPN Magazine show, Fox News Channel Sports Express, CNN Business As Unusual, Fox Sports News live, the Late Late Show with Tom Snyder, and a televised commercial for Chevrolet and the Salt Lake Olympic Committee.

 Authored

-Stone released the book, "When Turtles Fly: Secrets of Successful People Who Know How to Stick Their Necks Out" in January 2010.
-It intertwines her success story around inspirational stories from contributors like Shaun White, Tommy Hilfiger, Lindsey Vonn, Dr. Stephen Covey, and Prince Albert.
+Stone released the book, When Turtles Fly: Secrets of Successful People Who Know How to Stick Their Necks Out in January 2010.
+It intertwines her success story around inspirational stories from contributors like Shaun White, Tommy Hilfiger, Lindsey Vonn, Stephen Covey, and Prince Albert.
 Stone and the book were highlighted on the Today Show shortly after its release.
 Stone has written articles for Yahoo!
 Sports, the United States Olympic Committee, local newspapers, and skiing magazines.
 She is a contributing author to the book "Awaken the Olympian Within: Stories from America's Greatest Olympic Motivators".

 Personal life

 Stone has an undergraduate degree from Union College in New York, graduating Magna Cum Laude.
 She has a master's degree in sports psychology from the University of Utah, graduating summa cum laude.
 In 2008, she gave birth to a daughter named Zali.
 In 2011, she gave birth to a son named Zealand.
 As of 2025, she lives in Beaufort, South Carolina (near Charleston).